matthewbyrdold/Nand2Tetris/07/VMT/README.md

-# Virtual Machine Part 1#
+# Virtual Machine #
-Part 1 of the VM translator implementation.
-Represents Week 7's project for the NAND2Tetris course (see repo root for more info).
+Implementation of a VM which translates from an intermediary VM language to the HACK assembly language.
+Represents the projects for Week 7 and 8 of the NAND2Tetris course (see repo root for more info).

 (✓ means that the test stage has been passed)